ubports/docs.ubports.com/userguide/advanceduse/reverse-tethering.rst

 Troubleshooting
 ---------------

-If the above steps don't give you working internet connection on your *device* the try these steps on your *computer*:
+If the above steps don't give you working internet connection on your *device* then try these steps on your *computer*:

    - Turn on IP forwarding: ``echo 1 | sudo tee /proc/sys/net/ipv4/ip_forward``
-   - Apply Forwarding iptables Rule: ``sudo iptables -P FORWARD ACCEPT``
+   - Apply forwarding iptables Rule: ``sudo iptables -P FORWARD ACCEPT``

 References
 ----------